edadma/ncurses/README.md

 In these guidelines, the phrase *library function* refers to the GNU Ncurses C library function that has a corresponding method in this library.
 Likewise, the phrase *facade method* refers to a method in this library that has a corresponding function in the GNU Ncurses library.

 There are hundreds of functions in the GNU Ncurses C library.
 Therefore, in order to be able to find library documentation corresponding to a given facade method or, vice versa, in order to know which facade method corresponds to a given library function, there needs to be clear method naming guidelines.
 Also, in the case where facade methods have a different number of parameters or return values (in the cases where facade methods return a tuple) from their library function counterparts, there needs to be clear method parameter and return type guidelines.

+The following are the guidelines being adhered to.

 ### Methods that return a tuple